FranciscoG/styles-inline/README.md

 A simple build tool that takes an external stylesheet referenced via a `<link>` tag and places the styles in an inlined `<style>` tag in the `<head>` of your file.

-Not to be confused with [inline-css](https://www.npmjs.com/package/inline-css) which is a great tool take styles and inlines them to their target elements (like you would need for an HTML email for example).
+Not to be confused with [inline-css](https://www.npmjs.com/package/inline-css) which is a great tool that take styles and inlines them to their target elements (like you would need for an HTML email for example).
+I couldn't find anything that embedded styles into `<style>` tags.